gromacstutorials/gromacstutorials.github.io/docs/doc-sphinx/source/tutorials/solvationenergy.rst

     :height: 250
     :align: center

+..  container:: figurelegend

-    HBC molecule with carbon atoms in gray and hydrogen atoms in white.
-The honey-comb structure of HBC is similar to that of graphene.
+    HBC molecule as seen with VMD with carbon atoms in gray and hydrogen atoms in white.
+The honeycomb structure of the HBC is similar to that of graphene.

 ..  container:: justify

-    Alternatively, you can download the |solvation-hbc.gro|
-    I have generated and continue with the tutorial.
+    Alternatively, you can download the |solvation-hbc.gro| I have generated, and continue with the tutorial.

 .. |solvation-hbc.gro| raw:: html